sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/shilAlekhAH/i._ech._jonsaTan/Sanskrit_Inscriptions.md

  The dynasty of thirteen kings thus lasted for 230 years, and though the only kings who can be tentatively identified in the account given by the Chronicles are DveṇCandra and Kālacandra, yet we find there the same length given to the dynasty, 230 years, from 788-1018; twelve kings are named, but the title Candra is not given to the last three, in whom is possibly preserved a muddled recollection of later kings.
 It would seem that the Chronicles derived ultimately from an authentic list, which has survived in a form corrupted beyond hope of restoration.

  The inscription suggests that after the fall of the Candra dynasty conditions were confused in Arakan, with the rule reverting partly to indigenous kings.
 First comes Mahāvīra, king of Pureppura, who ruled for twelve years.
 The name of the town is of great interest, as it appears to give us the correct form of a place mentioned in the Pali *Niddesa*.
 The passages in question were discussed by S. Lévi in an article in *Études Asiatiques*, vol. ii, pp. 1–55. *Mahāniddesa,* pp. 154 and 415, has a list of places, part of which Lévi successfully identified by comparison with Ptolemy on the coast of Burma.
 One of these places, which he could not identify (p.
-25), is given in the edition according to the Sinhalese MSS. as [Naranapūra](# "Neither this name nor its variants are recorded in Malalasekhara, Pali Proper Names Dictionary."), but the Burmese MSS. read Purapura and Parapūra, and the Siamese have Parammukha and Parapura.
-It can hardly be doubted that this place is that called Pureppura in this inscription, and the retention by the Burmese MSS. of a form so close to the later name reinforces the view that insufficient value is often given by editors of Pali texts to the readings of Burmese [MSS](# "For another case, also a proper name, see JRAS., 1939, p.
-225, n.
-2.").
+25), is given in the edition according to the Sinhalese MSS. as Naranapūra[^7], but the Burmese MSS. read Purapura and Parapūra, and the Siamese have Parammukha and Parapura.
+It can hardly be doubted that this place is that called Pureppura in this inscription, and the retention by the Burmese MSS. of a form so close to the later name reinforces the view that insufficient value is often given by editors of Pali texts to the readings of Burmese MSS[^8].
 The best authenticated form of the variants is Parapura, and that this was the real form of the name in earliedays is suggested by a comparison with Ptolemy.
 Lévi (p.
 22) took the view that the name of Ptolemy's river Katabeda survives in the name of the island of Kutabdia.
 Immediately below this on the coast Ptolemy places a centre of commerce called Barakura, which may reasonably be equated with Parapura ; an exact identification of the town is a matter for the excavator, who should look for a site between Akyab and Kutabdia (what about Pruma ?) with remains going back to the beginning of the Christian era.

+[^7]: "Neither this name nor its variants are recorded in Malalasekhara, Pali Proper Names Dictionary."

+[^8]: "For another case, also a proper name, see JRAS., 1939, p.
+225, n.
+2."

  Mahāvīra was succeeded by two kings whose names indicate a non-Indian origin, Vrayajap (or Brayajap), twelve years, and Sevinreṅ (?), twelve years.
 The latter is accorded the curious epithet of Mavukaghātin, for which a conclusive explanation is not forthcoming.
 I would suggest that Māvuka is a term of kinship and indicates the previous king, Vrayajap.
 The next king is called Dharmaśūra; he reigned for thirteen years.
 There is no trace of any of these four kings or of their successors down to Ānandacandra in the Chronicles, unless they have some connection with the last three kings of Vaiśālī, who do not bear the name of Candra.
 Or it may be that Vaiśālī ceased to be the capital of a large kingdom after the collapse of the Candra dynasty and that the later kings were merely petty local lords, the stronger of whom asserted their right to issue coinage.
 In any case the Chronicles had allotted so much space to a fictitious dynasty of Dhānyavatī that they had to place the Candra kings more than four centuries too late and left themselves no room for the later rulers.

  The next king, Vajraśakti, sixteen years, is the first of the family to which Anandacandra belonged.
 He is described as originating in the *deva* family, which is more fully described with reference to Ānandacandra in verse 62 as the *devāṇḍaja* family, and in verse 63 as the *Srīdharmarājāṇḍaja* family.
 The exact meaning of these terms is far from clear, but it is natural to refer the last-mentioned one to the egg of Brahmā, and to deduce an origin for the family from Brahmā and Manu, the latter being the traditional progenitor of the ten lines of kings.
-The epithets then would do no more than claim, a pure Kṣatriya origin for the [dynasty.](# "This is an error.
-Aṇḍaja = Khacara = ")The word *danaśīlādisaṃyukta* recalls the six Pāramitās and suggests that Vajraśakti was à follower of the Mahāyāna.
-Vajraśakti was succeeded by [Śrīdharmavijay](# "Śrī is only a prefix: the real name is Dharmavijaya.")a,who ruled for thirty-six years; the coins with the mutilated inscription *rmmavijaya* should evidently be ascribed to him.
+The epithets then would do no more than claim, a pure Kṣatriya origin for the dynasty.[^9]The word *danaśīlādisaṃyukta* recalls the six Pāramitās and suggests that Vajraśakti was à follower of the Mahāyāna.
+Vajraśakti was succeeded by Śrīdharmavijay[^10]a,who ruled for thirty-six years; the coins with the mutilated inscription *rmmavijaya* should evidently be ascribed to him.
 He also is shown to have been a Buddhist by the allusion to his reverence for the Three Jewels in verse 40.
-The last line of this verse records that after death he went to the Tuşita heaven, and possibly we ought to see here a suggestion that the king was a Bodhisattva incarnate; this idea recurs frequently in the Buddhist countries to the east of [India](# "Cf. La Vallée Poussin, Mélanges ch. et b., i, p.
-378.").
+The last line of this verse records that after death he went to the Tuşita heaven, and possibly we ought to see here a suggestion that the king was a Bodhisattva incarnate; this idea recurs frequently in the Buddhist countries to the east of India[^11].
 The next king was Narendravijaya, son of the last, who ruled only two years and nine months and was succeeded by a son of Vajraśakti.
 Verse 42 leaves his name uncertain ;

+[^9]: "This is an error.
+Aṇḍaja = Khacara = "

+[^10]: "Śrī is only a prefix: the real name is Dharmavijaya."

+[^11]: "Cf. La Vallée Poussin, Mélanges ch. et b., i, p.
+378."

 1 \[This is an error. *Aṇḍaja Khacara* = "bird", and Aṇḍaja-vaṁsa is synonymous with Khacara-vaṁśa or Jimütavāhanānvaya, a race on whom see E.I., xix, pp. 179 ff.\]

-it might be either Vīranarendracandra or [Śrīdharmacandra](# "Or rather, Dharmacandra.").The latter, however, is indicated by the coins labelled Dhammacandra.
+it might be either Vīranarendracandra or Śrīdharmacandra[^12].The latter, however, is indicated by the coins labelled Dhammacandra.
 The Prakritic form *Dhamma* is odd; no sign of a superscript r is traceable, but *Candra* appearing in Sanskritic form does not correspond to *Dhamma*.
 He reigned sixteen years and died after nominating his son Ānandacandra as his successor.
   The rest of the inscription recounts the virtues and good deeds of this king up to the ninth year of his reign, and presents a number of interesting points.
 He was evidently a Buddhist by personal religion and calls himself an *upāsaka* in verse 54, but following the Indian tradition of religious impartiality he did not neglect the Brahmans in his display of liberality.
 Moreover the references to Bodhisattvas in verse 47 and to *dānapāramitā* in verse 54 show that he was a follower of the Mahāyāna, as was clearly the case also with his grandfather Vajraśakti and with Śrī Dharmavijaya.
 This confirms the evidence of the bell-inscription that the Mahāyāna prevailed in North Arakan; incidentally it should be noted that no information on this point is to be obtained from the Chinese pilgrims Hsüan-tsang and I-tsing.
 The orthography of the purely religious inscriptions suggests that this form of religion had been introduced from Eastern Bengal, and possibly the reference to the Tuşita heaven, where Maitreya resides, in verse 40 should be held to show the influence in this area of the Vijñānavāda school, who were especially devoted to him.
 The mention of Cunda and the rest in verse 47 probably refers to the chief *śrāvakas*; while Cunda is, significantly enough, omitted from the list in *Aṅguttara Nikāya*, i, pp. 23–6, he appears in Aśvaghoșa's list in *Saundarananda*, xvi, 91.
-Of the schools which know three or four chief Sthaviras, only the Sarvāstivāda includes Cunda in this [group](# "Przyluski, Le Concile de Rajagrha, p.
-302."),thus assigning him a place which justifies the expression of our text.
-It seems then that the Mahāyāna in Arakan was represented either by Mahāyānist [Sarvāstivādins
+Of the schools which know three or four chief Sthaviras, only the Sarvāstivāda includes Cunda in this group[^13],thus assigning him a place which justifies the expression of our text.
+It seems then that the Mahāyāna in Arakan was represented either by Mahāyānist Sarvāstivādins
-](# "Cf. Przyluski s discussion of this point, op. cit., pp. 362-5.")or by a Mahāyānist school which derived ultimately from that sect, such as the Vijñānavādins, who took from it much of their dogmatics. Ānandacandra also followed a practice, which is well known from further east, in giving his own name to new foundations: thus the Anandodaya *vihāras* of verse 46, and the Ānandamadhava and Ānandeśvara *maṭhas* of verse 56.
+[^14]or by a Mahāyānist school which derived ultimately from that sect, such as the Vijñānavādins, who took from it much of their dogmatics. Ānandacandra also followed a practice, which is well known from further east, in giving his own name to new foundations: thus the Anandodaya *vihāras* of verse 46, and the Ānandamadhava and Ānandeśvara *maṭhas* of verse 56.
 The inscription recounts at length all the different materials of which he had Buddha images made; among these is a reference to countless images of clay, presumably of the same type as the votive plaques which have been found in such numbers in Burma.
-Verse 52 is not clear because the essential word, *tṇḍdaka*, is not known to have any meaning suitable to the context; the reference is clearly to something, in the course of which or after which there was religious teaching, and this suggests either some form of theatrical representation or religious dance, or else feasts given to the religious [community](# "See, however, note in loco and translation.").
+Verse 52 is not clear because the essential word, *tṇḍdaka*, is not known to have any meaning suitable to the context; the reference is clearly to something, in the course of which or after which there was religious teaching, and this suggests either some form of theatrical representation or religious dance, or else feasts given to the religious community[^15].
 The names of several places at which religious buildings were erected or tanks dug are mentionedin verses 56-9, which are mostly non-Sanskritic in form and presumably unidentifiable nowadays.

+[^12]: "Or rather, Dharmacandra."

+[^13]: "Przyluski, Le Concile de Rajagrha, p.
+302."

+[^14]: "Cf. Przyluski s discussion of this point, op. cit., pp. 362-5."

+[^15]: "See, however, note in loco and translation."

  Two kingdoms are mentioned with which Ānandacandra had relations.
-Verse 61 records gifts to the *bhikṣus* in the country of king Śilāmegha, who is otherwise [unknown](# "This name seems to point to Ceylon, where Silämeghavaṇṇa (in Sinhalese Salamevan) was a title borne by several kings."),and verses 62 to 65 describe twice his marriage to Dhendā, daughter of a ruler who is said to be king of Śrītāmrapattana in 62, but of the land of Śrīpattana in 65; his family is named as Śaivāndhra, possibly suggestive of an origin in the [Deccan](# "See the translation below.
+Verse 61 records gifts to the *bhikṣus* in the country of king Śilāmegha, who is otherwise unknown[^16] was a title borne by several kings."),and verses 62 to 65 describe twice his marriage to Dhendā, daughter of a ruler who is said to be king of Śrītāmrapattana in 62, but of the land of Śrīpattana in 65; his family is named as Śaivāndhra, possibly suggestive of an origin in the Deccan[^17].The manner in which this marriage is mentioned shows that it was a matter of exceptional importance, and makes it therefore possible that the king of Śrīkṣetra is meant; but a definite identification cannot be put forward at present.
+Alternatively, is Ptolemy's Sambra a mistake for Tambra, and if so, does it indicate Śrītāmrapattana ?

+[^16]: "This name seems to point to Ceylon, where Silämeghavaṇṇa (in Sinhalese Salamevan

+[^17]: "See the translation below.
 The śrī prefixed to the name of the city is unessential: the name is Tamrapattana, which conceivably may be Tamralipti.
-Srīkşetra seems to be out of the question.").The manner in which this marriage is mentioned shows that it was a matter of exceptional importance, and makes it therefore possible that the king of Śrīkṣetra is meant; but a definite identification cannot be put forward at present.
-Alternatively, is Ptolemy's Sambra a mistake for Tambra, and if so, does it indicate Śrītāmrapattana ?
+Srīkşetra seems to be out of the question."

   Immediately below the inscription are two lines in a later hand, more or less contemporary with that on the north face of the pillar.
 Whether they are intended to have any connection with Ānandacandra's *praśasti* is not clear.
-The form *ekādaśama* is odd; but similar forms are found in the other late inscriptions, and it possibly shows Prakrit [influence](# "Cf. Pischel, § 449, who says these forms are only authenticated so far in Jaina Prakrit works.
+The form *ekādaśama* is odd; but similar forms are found in the other late inscriptions, and it possibly shows Prakrit influence[^18], colophons toxi, xii, and xiii.").

+[^18]: "Cf. Pischel, § 449, who says these forms are only authenticated so far in Jaina Prakrit works.
 For other instances note the apparatus criticus of the colophons to Saundarananda, xi and xviii, and Varāngacarita (ed.
-A. N. Upadhye, Bombay, 1938), colophons toxi, xii, and xiii.").
+A. N. Upadhye, Bombay, 1938

  After Ānandacandra there is a gap of at least two centuries before the inscriptions on the north face of the pillar, and the only material that falls within this period consists of the four coins already mentioned, formerly in Mr. P. N. Tagore's cabinet, which may follow fairly close on Ānandacandra, and of the coin, No. 22 of Plate V, which shows a different type of script.
 Unfortunately it cannot be read with certainty : Phayre (Coins of Arakan, Pl.
 II, No. 10) suggested Yārikriya, and V. Smith (*Catalogue of Coins in the Indian Museum*, Pl.
 XXX, 11) *Yarikriya*; but the first letter cannot possibly be *Yă*.
 The next two letters may well be *rikri* and the last may be *ya*, as in my plate, or *ma*, as in V. Smith's reproduction.
 Till a better specimen is found it is best to leave the reading as an unsolved problem, and not to suggest any date for it.
 From the evidence, however, it does look as if there were a gap in the kings of Arakan at some time in this period, which may have been due to Nan-chao domination; but this is not a point on which I am competent to express a definite opinion.